-An annual, uncomplicated, and therefore very common twining vine for house entrances, facades, low walls, or balconies.
-Also suitable as a hanging plant, as well as for interior gardening.
+A long-flowering annual, uncomplicated, and therefore very common twining vine for house entrances, facades, low walls, or balconies.
+Suitable as a hanging plant and also for interior gardening.
 The very common varieties "red orange" and "new orange" grow up to approx. 4 metres in height and can be used to hide downpipes, lightning conductors, etc..

 (also known as "Brown-Eyed Susan" - Thunbergia alata)

 For sunny, or even better, half-shady locations that are protected from heavy winds.
 Moist but water-permeable soil, best enriched with deciduous compost.
-A nutrient-rich humus soil, as well as regular fertilising and watering, will promotes growth and flowers.
-'Susans' can be easily cultivated in pots and 'hibernate' (be winterised in a proper place) as a pot plant at approx. 6 degrees C. Available mostly as seed mixtures or potted plants from spring onwards.
+A nutrient-rich humus soil, as well as regular fertilising and watering, will promote growth and flowers.
+'Susans' can be easily cultivated in pots and 'hibernate' (be overwintered in a proper place) as a potted plant at approx. 6 degrees celsius.
+Available mostly as seed mixtures or potted plants from spring onwards.

 Mandevillas originally come from South Africa and Madagascar.
 They are annuals in Europe and have to be pre-cultivated before they can be sold and planted outside at the end of May.
 Individual plants must be planted 30 - 40 cm apart, 1 metre for pots with several specimens.
 Growth height depends on the variety -- usually only about 2 metres, but some strong varieties in a large pot or planted in the earth can grow up to 4 metres (see photos).
-The leaves are heart-shaped / arrow-shaped (pointed); this is a slightly winding twiner (shoots twine a little), somewhat overhanging.
-The flowers are decorative, the colors in a range of: white, yellow-orange, or brown-red-- all with a brown-black ('chocolate-purple') centre.
+The leaves are heart-/ arrow-shaped (pointed).
+This is a slightly winding twiner (shoots twine a little), somewhat overhanging.
+The flowers are decorative, the colours in a range of: white, yellow-orange, or brown-red-- all with a brown-black ('chocolate-purple') centre.
 The varieties "red orange" and "new orange" sold by FassadenGrün belong to the "Sunny Susy"® series and are impressive for their strong growth and early flowering.
 In general, all varieties of the black-eyed or brown-eyed Susans are extremely richly flowering, even in cooler summers.
 The flowering time is from June to October.
 A single flower lasts about 5 days.
-Sometimes small seed capsules are also formed.
+Sometimes small seed capsules also form.